brworkit/python-flask-pokeapi-api/README.md

 ## Description
 A simple **Python** application using **Flask** that simplies the Pokeapi result set when you search for a Pokémon.

-## Motivation
-I always loved pokémons and now my babies love them too, so I had to do something about it.

 ## Requirements
 For development, you will need [Python](https://www.python.org/downloads/release/python-382/) installed in your environement and the modules that are included in the requirements.txt in the root path of the project.